 The Department of Veterinary Science is the world`s learning center for U.S. Army Animal Medicine and Food Inspection skills.
 We develop and teach course material for Officers, Enlisted personnel, and civilians who are involved in Veterinary care, food technology, military rations, Defense Commissary Agency stores, and Army/Air Force Exchange Service food establishments for the entire United States Department of Defense.

 (210) 221-4933/4921 | DSN: 471-4933/4921

-Distributed Learning Division (DLD) is a one-stop support center for Army medical education and training distributed learning products, services, and expertise.
+Instructional Technology Division (ITD) is a one-stop support center for Army medical education and training instructional technology products, services, and expertise.
 We research, evaluate, and leverage technology-based training tools to enhance and expand our customers` access to military medical education and training.

-- DL policy, best practices, and business rules
+- Instructional technology policy, best practices, and business rules

 - Options and recommendations for media and delivery

-- Curriculum evaluations for readiness and suitability for DL
+- Curriculum evaluations for readiness and suitability for instructional technology

 - Marketing support to help promote new courses and updates to existing courses